 Africa is a vast continent with a huge variety of landscapes, sceneries, natural wonders, and landmarks.
 Nonetheless, Africa still has an undeveloped tourism industry and high travel costs in almost every country.
 It is still a vastly unexplored continent by travelers, with large stretches of almost untouched nature.

 Yet, some of the most beautiful and impressive natural wonders of the world are located in Africa.
 Some are very well-known, while others are still gaining fame.
 They include powerful waterfalls, dry deserts, high mountains, canyons, and national parks, but also craters, lakes, and coral reefs.

-These natural wonders in Africa post will include all the main regions of the continent, organizing them by country for easier understanding.
+These natural wonders in Africa post will include all the main regions of the continent, organizing them by the country for easier understanding.
 So, let’s explore the outstanding natural African wonders.

-Transnational natural wonders in Africa
+Transnational natural wonders of Africa

 Victoria Falls, Zimbabwe/Zambia border